writethedocs/www/docs/conf/portland/2023/news/announcing-speakers.rst

 --------------------

 Every year, we look to bring a wide range of voices to the Write the Docs stage.
 Because the role of "documentarian" looks so different to each of us, we aim for a line-up that spans a good mix of practical, philosophical, and technical topics – with the odd whimsical one thrown in for good measure.
-We're really excited about the presentations we've got this year – we hope you are too!
+We hope that you'll be as excited as we are about the presentations we've got this year!

 .. datatemplate::
    :source: /_data/{{shortcode}}-{{year}}-sessions.yaml